Exactly What Is An Oriental Rug?

 The patterns in Oriental and Persian (and others such as Turkish, Kiliam, etc.) are unique and developed by various districts and tribes.
 By identifying the pattern of the field you can distinguish among the four basic types of rugs:

 Medallion: This design features a field in a solid color, or with small designs surrounding a central medallion.
 The most common layout is the central medallion, placed either as a single element at the center or in a repeating column within the field.
 Spandrels are usually placed at the four corners of the field.

 Repeat: A repeat design consists of a dense, repeating geometric pattern that is cut off at the borders of the rug.
 Some of the most popular rugs have an “all-over” design within the field.
 Small motifs in repeating columns, such as the Herati or Boteh, create the pattern.

 Representational: The third major group, representational, depicts people and animals, often in story situations.

 Niche and tree: Uniform from a style aspect, the patterns in Niche and tree may vary considerably.
 Many prayer rugs have a Niche design.

 At Oriental Rug Salon we LOVE Oriental and Persian area rugs.
 Our clients depend on us to provide knowledge, in addition to their rug cleaning or repair needs.
 The more you know about your area rug, the more you’ll appreciate the hard work and skill involved in creating your one of a kind piece.
 No two hand-knotted area rugs are identical.

-Oriental Rug Salon is a full-service area rug cleaning, repair, and restoration service company serving clients nationwide.
+Oriental Rug Salon is a full-service wool and silk rug cleaning, repair, and restoration service company serving clients nationwide.
 All of our cleaning efforts are by hand and our technicians have years of experience and certification in the cleaning and restoration of all rug types.